Classes

 BoltFFI requires exported classes to be Send + Sync by default.
 This is a compile-time check.
 If your struct isn’t thread-safe, compilation fails.

-If your struct contains types that aren’t thread-safe (like RefCell, Rc, or raw mutable state), you have two options:
+If your struct contains types that aren’t thread-safe (like RefCell, Rc, or raw pointers), you have two options:

-2. Opt out with #[boltffi::export(thread_unsafe)].
-This disables the check, but you’re responsible for ensuring the class is only used from a single thread.
+2. Add #[export(single_threaded)].
+This disables the Send + Sync check, but you’re responsible for ensuring the class is only used from a single thread.

 RustSource